puyacodes/pdcsc/README.md

 9. Do not use `sa` and/or `sysadmin` users in `dev`/`test` stages.
 10. Use a less privilaged user in `dev`/`test` stages who can access only to development and test databases, not `master`/`main` database.
 11. Use `sa` and/or `sysadmin` users in `main`/`master` branch who only DBAs have access to.
-12. Provide idempotentcy for your changesets by adding enough custom start/end scripts.
-Read `Idempotent Changeset` section.
-13. Never change/manipulate old changesets that fall behind other branches.
+12. Never change/manipulate old changesets that fall behind other branches.
-14. Never render existing changesets in a branch other than the branch they were created in.
+13. Never render existing changesets in a branch other than the branch they were created in.
 This can produce incorrect script, resulting in bugs, errors, data loss or any other bad consequence.
-15. Do not remove feature branches immediately upon merge in your pipelines.
+14. Do not remove feature branches immediately upon merge in your pipelines.
-16. Keep feature branches for a period of time (like two or three weeks), so that you can refer to them and render their changes later if needed.
+15. Keep feature branches for a period of time (like two or three weeks), so that you can refer to them and render their changes later if needed.
-17. Dispose of feature branches only when you are sure the branches are ok and have no error and you will not return back to them in the future.
+16. Dispose of feature branches only when you are sure the branches are ok and have no error and you will not return back to them in the future.